markstringer-dti/markstringer-dti.github.io/dti.md

 This might be tough, but few things are as powerful as showing actual progress relative to the project's needs and expectations.
 In a way this is just a more extreme version of the "Jerry Springer" principle.
 This is one of the most powerful manoeuvres that I think an Agile project manager has in their toolbox.
 We'll go through it in detail, well at least one way to do it, in a later chapter.

-Demonstrating that a project, as it's currently framed, can't be delivered by a deadline can result in sensible discussions about reduction of scope.
+What if you can demonstrat that a project, as it's currently framed, can't be delivered by a deadline?
+That might result in accusations and recriminations.
+But it can result in sensible discussions about reduction of scope.
 This can then, sometimes, result in delivery of a small bit of working software to some of the people that want it.
 It may well seem that a project is dug-in, going nowhere and doing nothing but damage to the members of its team.
 But it's still worth doing these three things.

 1. Be honest about problems the project is facing.
 2. Track actual progress.